Work & Career

 Fix loose heels

-Examine your squeaking shoes to see if there’s a gap where your heels came loose.
-Once you find the trouble spot, put some superglue in the seam around the heel, then hold it together or use a clamp to keep it tight until the glue dries more.
+Examine your squeaking shoes to see if there’s a gap where the heels came loose.
+Once you find the trouble spot, put some superglue in the seam around the heel, then hold it together or use a clamp to keep it tight until the glue dries.
 If you’re worried about missing the mark with unsightly glue, take your pair to a cobbler to do the dirty work professionally.
+While you’re at it, get your footwear pristine with these tricks for cleaning every type of shoe.